 Local authorities must make arrangements, as part of their adoption service, for the provision of a range of adoption support services.
 They then have to undertake assessments of the need for adoption support services at the request of the adopted child, adoptive parents and their families, as well as birth relatives.
 The support required is then set out in an Adoption Support Plan and this may include financial support.

-See also the Adoption Support Scheme - to follow, for details of what financial assistance may be available to holders of Adoption Orders, the applicable criteria and who within the local authority will make decisions under the policy.
+See also the Adoption Support Procedure, for details of what financial assistance may be available to holders of Adoption Orders, the applicable criteria and who within the local authority will make decisions under the policy.

 5. Provision of Financial Support - General Principles